Technologicat/unpythonic/doc/macros.md

 The continuation function must be able to take as many positional arguments as the previous function in the TCO chain is trying to pass into it.
 Keep in mind that:

- - In ``unpythonic``, a tuple represents multiple return values.
-So a ``return a, b``, which is being fed into the continuation, implies that the continuation must be able to take two positional arguments.
+ - In ``unpythonic``, multiple return values are represented as a `Values` object.
+So if your function does ``return Values(a, b)``, and that is being fed into the continuation, this implies that the continuation must be able to take two positional arguments.

+   **Changed in v0.15.0.** *Up to v0.14.3, a `tuple` used to represent multiple-return-values; now it denotes a single return value that is a tuple.
+The `Values` type allows not only multiple return values, but also **named** return values.
+These are fed as kwargs.*

  - At the end of any function in Python, at least an implicit bare ``return`` always exists.
 It will try to pass in the value ``None`` to the continuation, so the continuation must be able to accept one positional argument.
 (This is handled automatically for continuations created by ``call_cc[]``.
 If no assignment targets are given, ``call_cc[]`` automatically creates one ignored positional argument that defaults to ``None``.)